-OMAHA, Neb. - A man who found himself hitting rock-bottom makes a decision to leave behind his father's urn but when he returned to the hiding place, it was gone.
+A man who found himself hitting rock-bottom made a difficult decision to leave behind his father's urn, but when he returned to the hiding place, it was gone.

-It's a search that began in downtown Omaha near 18th and Cuming when Brandon Mann placed an urn with ashes of his late father near the steps of Holy Family Catholic Church.
+It's a mystery that began in downtown Omaha near 18th and Cuming when Brandon Mann placed an urn with ashes of his late father near the steps of Holy Family Catholic Church.

 It's a journey that began when Mann's father passed away in 2014.
 "I've kept these photos he passed away in 2014.
-I've had them with me since that day," said Mann."
-He (Jerry) was just the most fun guy you ever want to hang around.
+I've had them with me since that day," said Mann.
+"My dad Jerry was just the most fun guy you'd ever want to hang around.
 He had a real loving mindset.
 I don't think there was very many people he spoke or thought ill of."

 It's these memories that gave Brandon Mann strength through a rough patch last year and found himself living on the streets.

 "Being homeless is an experience I wouldn't wish on anybody.
 It's not something everybody can survive," said Mann.

-Mann was forced to carry his belongings on his back, including his father's urn.
-He felt he had few options.
+Mann was forced to carry all his worldly his belongings on his back, including his father's urn.
+Mann said he felt he had few options.

 3 News Now spoke to the Archdiocese of Omaha who say an urn was found at Holy Family Church.